Freedom in the World

 Civil Liberties (1 = best, 7 = worst)

 Political Rights (1 = best, 7 = worst)

 The Solomon Islands are not an electoral democracy.
-Recent elections, including the 2006 parliamentary elections, have been marred by allegations of fraud.
-A governor-general, appointed on the advice of Parliament for a five-year term, represents the British monarch as head of state.
+A governor general, appointed on the advice of the National Parliament for a five-year term, represents the British monarch as head of state.
 Members of the 50-seat, unicameral National Parliament are elected for four-year terms.
-A parliamentary majority elects the prime minister, and the cabinet is appointed by the governor-general on the advice of the prime minister.
+A parliamentary majority elects the prime minister, and the governor-general appoints the cabinet on the advice of the prime minister.

-Discrimination limits the economic and political roles of women.
+Anti-Chinese sentiment had grown in reaction to their perceived economic dominance and influence over politicians.
+Discrimination limits the economic and political roles of women, who won no seats in parliament in the 2010 elections.
 Rape and other forms of abuse against women and girls are widespread.
 While rape is illegal, no law prohibits domestic violence.